moby/moby/docs/sources/reference/run.md

-                                  'host': use the host network stack inside the container --add-host=""    : Add a line to /etc/hosts (host:IP) --mac-address="" : Sets the container's Ethernet device's MAC address
+                                  'host': use the host network stack inside the container --add-host=""    : Add a line to /etc/hosts (host:IP) --mac-address="" : Sets the container's Ethernet device's MAC address --netout         : Specify net that can access to

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking